Exclusive: Apollo bets on Clearway Energy, defying PG&E bankruptcy fallout

 Were this to happen, Apollo believes PG&E’s contract to Clearway would pay in full, at 100 cents on the dollar, the sources said.
 Clearway currently has an equity cushion of $9 billion, a rare occurrence for a company in bankruptcy.

-Apollo believes that PG&E’s contract with Clearway has a value equivalent to $4.5 to $5 per Clearway share, according to the sources.
+Apollo, which is one of PG&E’s biggest creditors, believes that the utility’s contract with Clearway has a value equivalent to $4.5 to $5 per Clearway share, according to the sources.

 Apollo’s stake in Clearway is a passive trading position originating from the private equity firm’s global liquid credit business, that is co-led by Joseph Moroney and John Zito, the sources said.